Anxiety, depression, substance abuse or physical impairments can interfere with work

 If needed, services to help you with anxiety, depression or other struggles are available through a variety of partnerships.

-In our residential substance abuse treatment, caring professionals guide you through the emotional, physical and medical aspects of confronting an addiction.
+In our residential substance abuse treatment, caring professionals guide you through the physical and emotional aspects of confronting an addiction.

 Through rehabilitation technology, our rehabilitation engineers provide consultation, individual assessment, and design and fabrication to assist you in overcoming barriers at home and at work.